openharmony/docs/zh-cn/application-dev/reference/apis/js-apis-image.md

         bufferArr[i] = i + 1;
     }
     pixelMap.writeBufferToPixels(color).then(() => {
-        console.log("Succeeded in writing data from a buffer to a PixelMap.");
+        console.info("Succeeded in writing data from a buffer to a PixelMap.");
     }).catch((error : BusinessError) => {
         console.error("Failed to write data from a buffer to a PixelMap.");
     })